 This tutorial will take around 10 minutes.

-Learn how to find e-books on a particular topic in Smart Search.
-Learn how to narrow and limit search results, and how to locate information within each e-book.
+Learn how to find e-books on a particular topic, how to narrow and limit search results, and how to locate information within each e-book.
 This tutorial will take around 10 minutes.

 This tutorial shows students how to create a NoodleBib account, cite print books, e-books, and online articles, and print a bibliography.
 This tutorial will take around 30-45 minutes.